Make sure your installer is accredited by the Clean Energy Council (CEC) to ensure they comply to service standards.

-Your installer will lodge a solar pre-approval application with us through our eConnect portal.
+Before signing a contract to purchase a system, make sure your installer has lodged a solar pre-approval application with us through our eConnect portal.

 We aim to enable most customers to export the amount of excess solar they are looking for.
 But sometimes, this is not possible depending on the capacity of the network in your neighbourhood.
 It doesn’t stop you from installing solar for your own self-consumption.
 But it might make a difference to the size of the system you contract.

-A smart inverter has power quality response mode settings (i.e. ‘Volt-Watt’ and ‘Volt-Var’ applied).
-That means, it makes sure your system doesn’t trip-off when the power voltage fluctuates.
-Otherwise, when trips happen it means your system will not be generating power anymore for your home or for export.
+This setting ensures your system doesn’t trip off when the power voltage fluctuates.
+Otherwise, when trips happen, your system will no longer generate power for your home or for export.

 Once your system is installed, there are two main things you’ll need to do each year to maintain your solar panels and make sure they are working efficiently.

-Second, is to make sure you follow the regular maintenance schedule that your installer will provide.
-These make sure everything is operating correctly and safely for everyone.
+- Follow the regular maintenance schedule that your installer will provide to make sure everything is operating correctly and safely.